JoanYu/seq2seq-couplet/README.markdown

 ![loss graph](https://user-images.githubusercontent.com/1906051/36624881-50586e54-1950-11e8-8383-232763831cbc.png)

 If you stoped the training and want to continue to train it.
 You can set `restore_model` to `True` and use `m.train(<epoches>, start=<start>)`, which `start` is the steps you've already run.

-I've trained the model on a Nivida GTX-1080 GPU for about 4 days.

 ### Run the trained model